Skip to main content

 That day, the line was drawn.

-We rarely saw each other’s families after that.
-He expressly forbade his children from interacting with me as a bad influence, not that it bothered me in any way.
-Something they dutifully adhered to with abject filial piety to this day.
+We rarely saw each other’s families.
+By the time I was in college, he expressly forbade his children from interacting with me as a bad influence, not that it bothered me in any way.
+Something they dutifully adhere to with abject filial piety to this day.

-Towards the end, we had a few cordial meetings and even shared drinks at my father’s house, exchanging surprisingly friendly banter.
-For a change he was respectful.
-I also wished him on every occasion - perhaps the only nephew who did, something his own children never did even once to my parents.
+Towards the end, we did have a few cordial get-togethers and even shared drinks at my father’s house, exchanging surprisingly friendly banter.
+For a change he was even respectful.
+I also wished him on every occasion - perhaps the only nephew who did so.
+His own children never returned the gesture to my parents even once.

-I could never quite understand why I did it: I had neither any respect or affection for him, nor anything to prove.
-Perhaps it was just my way of dealing with my deep resentment of his early and persistent disrespect.
+I could never quite understand what prompted me to do so: I had neither any respect or affection for him, nor anything to prove.
+Perhaps it was just my way of dealing with my deep resentment of his early and habitual disregard.

 And, I never once stepped inside his house.